 Long before the winter holidays arrive, seasonal suppliers are already prepping their supply chains to handle the uptick in demand.
 But without a warehousing and fulfillment strategy that is tailored to fit seasonal requirements, companies lose out on significant portions of their revenue due to year-round storage and inventory management costs.
 With this in mind, how does on-demand warehousing and fulfillment enable seasonal suppliers to avoid unnecessary expenses while still capitalizing on their peak season?

-Seasonal Suppliers Face Unique Demand Cycles.
+Seasonal Suppliers Face Unique Demand Cycles

-Most Warehouses Require Year-Round Contracts & Inventory Minimums.
-Most warehouses today require year-long contracts and considerable inventory minimums for using their space.
-This represents a problem because seasonal suppliers may only achieve 5-7% of their annual sales per month between February and September, but still pay standard pricing for warehouse space during this period.
-And, they are expected to maintain adequate inventory levels during these low-demand months or risk breaching the inventory minimums specified in their contract.
+Most Warehouses Require Year-Round Contracts & Inflexible Agreements.This represents a problem because seasonal suppliers may only achieve 5-7% of their annual sales per month between February and September but still pay for warehouse space based off of your peak demand levels.

-Inadequate Warehouse Availability Results in Delayed Fulfillment Speeds.If warehouses are unable to cope with largescale shifts in seasonal storage and fulfillment needs, suppliers may be forced into reducing their inventory or curbing production, which can impact order fulfillment speeds and result in more frequent stock outages.
+Inadequate Warehouse Availability Results in Delayed Fulfillment Speeds.If warehouses are unable to cope with large scale shifts in seasonal storage and fulfillment needs, suppliers may be forced to reduce inventory or curb production, which can impact order fulfillment speeds and result in more frequent stockouts.
 This in turn leads to slower delivery times and lower customer satisfaction.
-Given that seasonal suppliers only have a few months to achieve the majority of their annual revenue, these types of obstructions can be hugely damaging to the bottom line.
+Given that seasonal suppliers only have a few months to achieve the majority of their annual revenue, these types of obstructions can severely damage their bottom line.

 Purchasing a Warehouse is Too Expensive.While one might assume that the above obstacles could be avoided by simply purchasing a warehouse, this option is often more costly in the long run.
-In fact, the price of storage space rose 17% from 2016-2017 alone and has continued to rise ever since.
-By owning a warehouse, companies must account for the costs associated with hiring warehouse staff, paying for utilities and upkeep, and dealing with a broad range of other equipment and property management expenses.
+Owning a warehouse comes with the added cost of hiring warehouse staff, paying for utilities and upkeep, and dealing with a broad range of other equipment and property management expenses.
 And, this still doesn’t solve the dilemma of only needing warehouse space for a few months out of the year.
 Given the limited need, purchasing a warehouse that must be maintained 24/7 is not a cost-effective strategy.
-But what other options do businesses have?

 On-Demand Warehousing Offers a Unique Solution for Seasonal Suppliers.

 Real-Time Inventory Status & Restock Alerts.
-By combining their network of warehouses with an online technology platform, the leading on-demand solutions provide businesses with real-time insight regarding the status of inventory across each warehouse location, as well as the status of outstanding deliveries and in-process shipments.The most advanced systems can also leverage inputs provided by the user to determine optimal restock points and deliver alerts when inventory levels at any location drop below a certain threshold.
+By combining their network of warehouses with an online technology platform, the leading on-demand solutions provide businesses with real-time insight regarding the status of inventory across each warehouse location, as well as the status of outstanding deliveries and in-process shipments.The most advanced systems will also set automated re-order points and deliver alerts when inventory levels at any location drop below a certain threshold.